IMPK007/EDA-World-Happiness-2021/README.md

 # EDA-World-Happiness-2021
-#Context
 The World Happiness Report is a landmark survey of the state of global happiness .
 The report continues to gain global recognition as governments, organizations and civil society increasingly use happiness indicators to inform their policy-making decisions.
 Leading experts across fields – economics, psychology, survey analysis, national statistics, health, public policy and more – describe how measurements of well-being can be used effectively to assess the progress of nations.
 The reports review the state of happiness in the world today and show how the new science of happiness explains personal and national variations in happiness.

-#Basic understanding of columns
+# Basic understanding of columns
 life ladder:The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you

 GDP per capita:GDP per capita stands for Gross Domestic Product (GDP) per capita (per person).
 It is derived from a straightforward division of total GDP by the population.